tusharsaran/collections/Readme.md

  	  - iterator returned by this class is fail-fast which means iterator would throw ConcurrentModificationException if HashSet has been modified after creation of iterator, by any means except iterator’s own remove method.
+	  - for sorting hashet you either need to convert in list, use comparator (if applicable) and call Collections.sort() or convert into tree set.

 	 HOW HASHSET WORKS INTERNALLY